Skip to main content

 Metadata and Data Sharing Standards

 Although more than 100,000 wastewater samples have been sequenced over the COVID-19 pandemic, a large fraction of these samples contain incomplete or inconsistent information on sample collection and processing that drastically limit their future usability.
-We are working with PHA4GE’s Data Structures working group and the newly founded Wastewater working group to ensure that metadata needed for ensuring maximal utility of dat is included along with the raw sequencing read submission.
+We are working with PHA4GE’s Data Structures working group and the newly founded Wastewater working group to ensure that metadata needed for ensuring maximal utility of data is included along with the raw sequencing read submission.

 Learn about PHA4GE